rits2861/Netflix_Data_Visualisation-_using_matplotlib/README.md

 # Netflix_Data_Visualisation-_using_matplotlib
+This project focuses on exploring and visualizing Netflix dataset insights using Pandas for data cleaning and Matplotlib for creating multiple types of charts.
+The goal is to understand trends, content distribution, and patterns within Netflix's content library through visual storytelling.

+---

+📌 Project Overview

+In this project, I performed:

+✅ Data cleaning and preprocessing using Pandas

+✅ Handling missing values, formatting columns (e.g. date_added, duration, etc.)

+✅ Creating a wide range of visualizations using Matplotlib:

+Bar charts

+Pie charts

+Line plots

+Histograms

+Scatter plots

+✅ Highlighting key trends such as:

+Content distribution by type (Movies vs TV Shows)

+Content added over the years

+Country-wise or genre-wise content availability

+Duration analysis of movies/shows

+---

+🧰 Tools & Libraries Used

+Pandas – for data handling, cleaning, and manipulation

+Matplotlib – for building visualizations

+---

 Analyzed and visualized 8,800+ titles from Netflix using the public dataset to identify key trends in content production and platform growth.